-Aquatic therapy is conveniently available in the warm-water pool at the Borgess Health & Fitness Center, the area’s first medically based fitness facility.
+Aquatic therapy is conveniently available in the warm-water pool at the Borgess Health & Fitness Center and our location on 11th Street.
 To help you learn more about this safe, rejuvenating therapy, we’ve provided answers to some common questions:

 Aquatic therapy is a form of physical therapy that’s designed to incorporate the properties of water, including buoyancy, resistance and heat.
 Buoyancy supports the body and reverses the effects of gravity.
 At waist level, a person will weigh about 50 percent of his/her normal body weight.

 People use aquatic therapy to treat many illnesses and conditions, including arthritis and fibromyalgia; chronic and low back pain; depression; headaches; stomach problems; joint, muscle and nerve problems; sleep disorders; neurological disorders (e.g., stroke); sports injuries; obesity; stress; and more.
 Women may also benefit from this type of therapy during pregnancy.

 If aquatic therapy is supervised by a trained professional, it is generally safe.
 Before trying aquatic therapy, talk to your physical therapist and/or primary care doctor about your physical condition and medical history.

 Water enables patients to exercise in an environment that gives their body freedom of movement.
 Because of the reversed effects of gravity, patients are more likely to relax, fostering joint and muscle relaxation.
 Water’s buoyancy can be especially advantageous for patients with arthritis or healing fractured bones, or who are overweight.